Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 as the core domain logic state.
-In case the domain logic state is protected by a lock, the counter updates could be performed under the protection of the same lock, at very little additional cost, provided the counters belongs to that object (as oppposed to counters related to some aggregate of such objects, or global counters).
+In case the domain logic state is protected by a lock, the counter updates could be performed under the protection of the same lock, at very little additional cost, provided the counters belongs to that object (as opposed to counters related to some aggregate of such objects, or global counters).

 A potential reader would use the same lock to serialize access to the